Lynden Gooch on Sunderland's fresh start and his Premier League dreams

 The Black Cats were taking on Pep Guardiola's Manchester City side, in the Spaniard's first competitive game as a manager in England, when Gooch came off the bench to make his Premier League debut at the Etihad Stadium.

-The 22-year-old, who was born in Santa Cruz, California but moved to England at the age of ten, always fantasied about playing in England's top-flight.
+The 22-year-old, who was born in Santa Cruz, California but moved to England at the age of ten, always fantasied about playing in England's top-flight - and is hugely grateful to Sunderland for helping achieve that.

-"Every school holiday I was back and forth, at that age, all I ever did was watch Premier League football with my dad," Gooch told MetroNews.
+"Every school holiday I was back and forth, at that age, all I ever did was watch Premier League football with my dad," Gooch, who signed a full-time deal with the Black Cats at the age of 16. told MetroNews.

 "Obviously it was a massive club and when I saw the facilities, I was in awe of the place.
 I knew as soon as I came here that it was what I wanted to do and this was the step I wanted to take — to be a professional footballer in England.

-Since the Manchester City game, which Sunderland lost 2-1, the Black Cats' fortunes have turned into a nightmare, following back-to-back relegations to League One.
+Since the Manchester City game, which Sunderland lost 2-1, things have turned into a bit of a nightmare for the Wearsiders, who have suffered back-to-back relegations to League One.

 Gooch was part of a side which failed to win at home for 22 games, a Football League record, and the midfielder admits it wasn't easy.